Measurement-based perturbation theory and differential equation parameter estimation with applications to satellite gravimetry: Linearization and numerical integration techniques for estimation of unknown differential equation parameters from measurements

 Since the differential equations (\ref{EarthNewtonLAW}) are nonlinear, we may attempt to find their approximate solutions in terms of $\mathbf{p}$ by either directly linearizing (\ref{EarthNewtonLAW}) or using numerical integration methods.
-For convenience, we rewrite the second order differential equations (\ref{EarthNewtonLAW}) as an equivalent system of first order differential equations:
+For convenience, we rewrite the second order differential equations (\ref{EarthNewtonLAW}) as an equivalent system of first order differential equations: As in the case of (\ref{EarthNewtonLAW}), both the equation parameters $\mathbf{p}$ and initial conditions to (\ref{1stOrderEarthNewtonLAW}) are unknown.